saptohosting/MyOwnAPI/README.md

-# myownapi
+## Laravel 5 RESTful API

-First create git for laravel
+This is first time for me create RESTful API with laravel 5.